sv1996/LinkedList/README.md

 # LinkedList
-All codes of Linkedlist in java
+All codes in src folder